 Jeremy Hambly and Matt Loter settle lawsuit

-The video includes a scripted statement from Loter.
-He apologizes to Hambly and takes full responsibility for the incident.
-As far as apologies go, I think it sucked.
-It didn’t seem sincere.
-Loter looks to be grinning throughout most of the prepared statement.
-Loter goes on to say he attacked Hambly because of statements Hambly said about him.
-This would indicate Loter did not attack Hambly for his political views.
+The apology didn’t seem sincere.
+Loter looked to be grinning throughout most of the prepared statement.
+He went on to say he attacked Hambly because of statements Hambly said about him.
+This would indicate Loter did not attack Hambly for his political views as Hambly originally claimed.

 Did Matt Loter have to pay Jeremy Hambly money?

-Because the out-of-court settlement is confidential, we’ll never know if any money changed hands.
+Because the out-of-court settlement was confidential, we’ll never know if any money changed hands.
 That said, I don’t think it did.
 Hambly didn’t suffer any damages.
 The attack didn’t require him to get medical treatment.

 In conclusion

-It appears Hambly was the big loser in this.
-He wanted to create a legal precedent that political violence carried an expensive financial cost.
-He failed to do that.
-We now know the attack had nothing to do with political violence.
+The attack had nothing to do with political violence.
 It was because of what Hambly said about Loter.
 Both sides had to approve of each other’s prepared statements.
 That means Hambly had to agree to Loter’s assertion that he attacked Hambly out of anger over something he said about Loter.
 Therefore, the attack had nothing to do with Hambly’s politics.

 I still think they should have gone on Judge Judy.

-1. If the attack wasn’t politically motivated, why did the attacker call the victim a ‘nazi’?
+If the attack wasn’t politically motivated, why did the attacker call the victim a ‘nazi’?
 A popular trope to use against anyone to the right of Bernie Sanders?
 Why is it if you say ‘f*g’ or the N bomb during a unprovoked beating you get hit with a hate crime, but calling someone on the other side of the political spectrum a ‘nazi’ while assaulting them isn’t a hate crime?

-1. The attack was not politically motivated.
+The attack was not politically motivated.
 I know this from watching the above video.
 At around the 28-second mark, Loter states he attacked Hambly over statements he made about him previously.

 Originally Hambly claimed to have never interacted with Loter.
 This turned out not to be true.
 Before the attack, Hambly implied Loter has sex with young boys.
 Since this was the only “statement” Hambly ever made about Loter, I’m assuming this was the statement Loter was referencing to.